MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actionable-errors.md

 ### Guidance for button labels for Show-it actions

-To achieve consistency in the user experience of Show-it actions, please consider following these guidelines for button labels:
+To achieve consistency in the user experience of Show-it actions, consider following these guidelines for button labels:

 [!INCLUDE [show-it-button-guidance](includes/include-show-it-button-guidance.md)]

 ### Example (error dialog with a Show-it action)
-The following AL code illustrates how to setup an error dialog with a Show-it action.
+The following AL code illustrates how to set up an error dialog with a Show-it action.

 <!-- the code example is copied from GetSourceDocuments.Report.al and adjusted to docs -->
 ```AL